 Berchemia discolor fruits are ovoid drupes becoming 2 cm long and 8 mm wide, something like a small prune.
 Each fruit contains a single stone.
 The shape is wider near the base, tapering towards the rounded tip.
 They start off blue-green, hanging solitary or in small clusters from leaf axils.
 The colour becomes yellow to pale orange or brownish orange when they’re ripe.

-Brewing beer, the ubiquitous pastime of those that tope, hasn’t passed the local population by as far as brown ivory is concerned.
-One could always say the fruit collection is being made for adding to the children’s porridge, another common use, if anyone asked why so many (Coates Palgrave, 2002; Van Wyk and Gericke, 2000).
+Brewing beer, the ubiquitous pastime of those that tope in some rural areas, hasn’t passed the local population by as far as brown ivory is concerned.
+One could always say the fruit collection is being made for adding to the children’s porridge, another common use, if anyone dared ask why so many (Coates Palgrave, 2002; Van Wyk and Gericke, 2000).